Fuel System Prep: What to Do Before Installing New Injectors on a Doosan D24 or D34 Engine

 SVE's warranty policy requires confirmation that the fuel system was cleaned and primed per manufacturer specifications before installation.
 This protects you — it demonstrates that the failure, if any, was not caused by a contaminated system.

-A note of when the filters were installed and the system was flushed (a photo of the old filter alongside the new one doesn't hurt)
+• A note or photo record of when the filter was installed and the system was flushed — a photo of the old filter next to the new one works fine

-That's typically all we need.
-We're not asking for a certified service record — just documentation that the step was done.
+We're not asking for a certified service record — just documentation that the steps were done.

 Ready to Order?

 SVE stocks OEM Delphi injectors for the Doosan D24 and D34, including single units and full sets.
-All injectors ship same day when ordered by [cutoff time].
+All injectors ship same day when ordered by 3 pm MDT.

 Browse injectors and fuel system parts →